 History & Timeline

-Very early on, Chicago area Muslims rented various sites around the south side of Chicago to hold congregational Eid Prayers and celebrations.
-Friday prayers were sometimes held in storefront properties of Muslim-owned businesses.
-As the population of the Muslim community grew, the need was realized to purchase property.
-So, in 1963, a church located at 6500 S. Steward Avenue was purchased and converted into a prayer hall and school for the community of more than a hundred Arab Muslim families living in the southwest side of Chicago at the time.
-Arabic language and religion classes were held in the Steward property, as well as various community functions.
+Early on, Chicago area Muslims rented various sites around the south side of Chicago to hold congregational Eid Prayers and celebrations.
+Friday prayers were held in storefront properties of Muslim-owned businesses.
+As the population of the Muslim community grew, the need was realized to purchase a property.
+So, in 1963, a church located at 6500 S Steward Avenue was purchased and converted into a prayer hall and school for the community of more than a hundred Arab Muslim families living nearby.
+Arabic language and religious classes were held in the Steward property, as well as various community functions.
 Several years later, the building was sold to purchase a storefront property at 79th and Clyde Avenue.

-It is impossible to overestimate the impact the Mosque Foundation has had on the community, particularly the youth.
-While a youth group was formed very early on to cater to the needs of the younger generation, a separate building designated for the youth was purchased and opened in 1996.
-We have witnessed young men who seemed destined to a life of crime and violence become outstanding citizens who are now students and professionals in a variety of fields, due largely in part to those dedicated youth mentors.
+It is impossible to overestimate the Mosque Foundation’s impact on the community, particularly youth.
+While a youth group was formed very early on to cater to the needs of the younger generation, a separate building designated for youth was purchased and opened in 1996.
+We have witnessed youth who seemed destined to a life of crime and violence become outstanding citizens who are now professionals in various fields, thanks to many dedicated youth mentors.

-This is an unavoidably brief history of the Mosque Foundation, but it’s important to know the services this institution provides in a general sense that cannot be dated through:
+In addition to this brief history of the Mosque Foundation, it’s essential to know the timeless and invaluable services this institution provides to the community:

-- Providing an environment in which men and women may worship with peace of mind and a sense of home.
+- An environment in which men and women worship with peace of mind and a sense of home

-- Thousands of young people learning the morals and ethics of their religion in the weekend schools.
+- Weekend schools for thousands of young students to learn morals and ethics of their religion

-- Providing many social services for the underprivileged, free health screenings, and support for needy families.
+- Social services for the underprivileged, including free health screenings and other means of support for needy families